NANDbrew/ShipyardExpansion/README.md

 ﻿# Shipyard Expansion
+New parts and options for Sailwind's vanilla ships.

-⚠️**WARNING!
-Saving while this is installed will make the save dependent on it!**⚠️
+**⚠️Saving while this is installed will make the save dependent on it!⚠️**

 ## New Parts
 - More masts